With potted patio plants, container gardening allows you to enjoy the benefits of a broad range of garden plants even in a small space.

 This wildflower does well in soil that has low fertility, and it presents a striking presence in a large container mixed in with other colorful perennials and annuals.
 Some good choices include Purple Basil and Nasturtiums.

-If the patio area where your container garden wil live is a shaded area, you can’t do better than Busy Lizzies!
+If the patio area where your container garden will live is a shaded area, you can’t do better than the New Guinea impatiens plant!
 They do equally well in shaded outdoor areas or indoors as houseplants.
 With regular deadheading, you can expect abundant blooms far into the autumn months.

 When keeping Impatiens indoors, it’s a good idea to use a hanging basket and keep the plant in a bright, window where it will receive indirect sunlight.
 Keep your Impatiens warm and protected from direct sunlight and drafts.